Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 let $B \subset G$ be the Borel \emph{opposite} to the one associated to $\Delta$, and let $U \subset B \subset G$ be its unipotent radical with Lie algebra $\fu \subset \fb \subset \fg$.
-By \cite{Ric17}*{proof of 3.1.2},\footnote{ The statement of \cite{Ric17}*{3.1.2} is weaker---there one inverts $2$ for type $C_n$ and $3$ for type $G_2$, whereas we do not---but its argument still works as follows (this improvement was also observed in \cite{AFV18}*{\S2.3, esp.~Rem.~8}).
-By the definition of $\tau_\sR$, especially, by \S\ref{pp:torsion-primes}~\ref{item:torsion-prime-type-1}, we may replace $G$ by $(G_{\der})^{\mathrm{sc}}$ (to keep track of Borel subgroups under this one uses \cite{SGA3IIInew}*{XXVI, 1.19}).
-Then we consider the grading $\fg = \bigoplus_{i \in \bZ} \fg^i$ by the heights of roots (or by the half of the cocharacter given by the sum of positive coroots, as is equivalent \cite{SGA3IIInew}*{XXI, 3.5.1}), so that
+By \cite{Ric17}*{proof of Lemma 3.1.2},\footnote{ The statement of \cite{Ric17}*{Lemma 3.1.2} is weaker---there one inverts $2$ for type $C_n$ and $3$ for type $G_2$, whereas we do not---but its argument still works as follows (this improvement was also observed in \cite{AFV18}*{Section 2.3, especially, Remark 8}).
+By the definition of $\tau_\sR$, especially, by \S\ref{pp:torsion-primes}~\ref{item:torsion-prime-type-1}, we may replace $G$ by $(G_{\der})^{\mathrm{sc}}$ (to keep track of Borel subgroups under this one uses \cite{SGA3IIInew}*{Expos\'{e} XXVI, Proposition 1.19}).
+Then we consider the grading $\fg = \bigoplus_{i \in \bZ} \fg^i$ by the heights of roots (or by the half of the cocharacter given by the sum of positive coroots, as is equivalent \cite{SGA3IIInew}*{Expos\'{e} XXI, Proposition 3.5.1}), so that

-The formulas for the Lie bracket given in \cite{SGA3IIInew}*{XXII, 5.4.10} ensure that the map $[ e, -]$ restricts to a map $\fg^i \ra \fg^{i + 1}$.
-The desired injectivity and freeness of the cokernel of the latter for $i < 0$ follow from \cite{Spr66}*{2.2, 2.4, 2.6}, which classifies the possible torsion in the cokernel: indeed, in \cite{Spr66}*{2.6}, for type $C_n$ with $p = 2$ and type $G_2$ with $p = 3$ the elementary divisors only occur for $i > 0$, whereas the definition of $\tau_\sR$, especially, \S\ref{pp:torsion-primes}~\ref{item:torsion-prime-type-2}--\ref{item:torsion-prime-type-4}, rules out the other occurrences.} the map
+The formulas for the Lie bracket given in \cite{SGA3IIInew}*{Expos\'{e} XXII, Remarque 5.4.10} ensure that the map $[ e, -]$ restricts to a map $\fg^i \ra \fg^{i + 1}$.
+The desired injectivity and freeness of the cokernel of the latter for $i < 0$ follow from \cite{Spr66}*{Propositions 2.2 and 2.4, Theorem 2.6}, which classifies the possible torsion in the cokernel: indeed, in \cite{Spr66}*{Theorem 2.6}, for type $C_n$ with $p = 2$ and type $G_2$ with $p = 3$ the elementary divisors only occur for $i > 0$, whereas the definition of $\tau_\sR$, especially, \S\ref{pp:torsion-primes}~\ref{item:torsion-prime-type-2}--\ref{item:torsion-prime-type-4}, rules out the other occurrences.} the map

 We may therefore find a $\bZ[\f{1}{\tau_\sR}]$-splitting $\fb = \fs \oplus [e, \fu]$ such that $\fs \subset \fg$ is graded for the filtration $\fg = \bigoplus_{i \in \bZ} \fg^i$ reviewed in \cref{footnote:Riche-argument}.
 A \emph{Kostant section} of $(\sR, \Delta)$ is the closed $\bZ[\f{1}{\tau_\sR}]$-subscheme